Home Insemination: The Step-by-Step Process

 4. Thaw Your Straws:

-Remove your sperm straw from the dry ice container or nitrogen tank and thaw at room temperature for approximately 15-20 minutes.
+Remove your sperm straw from the nitrogen tank and thaw at room temperature for approximately 15-20 minutes.
 Do not put in warm water!
 Once thawed:

 - 1) Fit the thick end of the adapter onto the syringe.